 How did people differentiate themselves from one another?

-If in a city two people are named Souta, the one living in the mountain would end up being called Yamamoto no Souta, which literally means Souta from the foot of the mountain 山本 (foot of the mountain).
-This is yet another reason why the surname comes before the first name.
+If in a city two people are named Souta, the one living in the mountain would end up being called Yamamoto no Souta, which literally means Souta from the foot of the mountain 山本 (base of the mountain).
+This is yet another reason why the surname comes before the given name.

 For this reason, Japanese names and surnames tend to be simple and have common meanings that identify personality, family origin, the place they lived, their social class, and history.